Reading Manager - Miss J Akrill

 How challenge is provided in reading

 All holiday homework will contain a reading themed challenge on a 'pick and mix' sheet for the children to choose from.
-Well done to the MAST Christmas reading challenge winners, we hope you enjoyed spending your vouchers!
+Well done to the MAST Summer reading challenge winners, we hope you enjoyed spending your vouchers!

 We are fortunate to have a number of trained Beanstalk Reading helpers working with some of our pupils to help boost their reading ability and confidence.
 Beanstalk reading helpers provide consistent one-to-one support for some of our pupils for two 30 minute sessions each week.

 What parents can do to help with their child’s literacy at home.